 Legally, most courts look at "intent" to determine that an equitable mortgage does, in fact, have legal merits.

 Defining a Legal Mortgages

-A legal mortgage is exactly what it sounds like -- it's a security instrument that meets all of your state's laws.
+A legal mortgage is the mortgage company’s lien on your property that they hold in exchange for your monthly payments.
 Legal mortgages have all of their blanks filled in with correct information and are signed in the right places.
 They're also recorded according to the laws and regulations of the county in which the property is located.
 Legal mortgages are binding documents that, without a doubt, lock you into making your loan payments or facing foreclosure.

 Equitable mortgages can be created in some other, more arcane legal situations.
 For instance, if the lender makes you give it an actual deed that it holds in escrow so that it can take your property without foreclosure, a court would probably roll it back to an equitable mortgage.
 Vendor and vendee liens, which are sometimes used in contract for deed transactions, can also turn into equitable mortgages.

 Equitable mortgages are mortgages that have to be honored, just like legal mortgages.
 However, there is one key difference: A legal document can jump ahead of an equitable one in priority.
 If you sign an incorrectly drafted mortgage in 2017, then put a second legal mortgage on your property in 2018, that second mortgage would actually become your first mortgage.
 However, your ability to do this will depend based on the laws in your community.